Less is More: High-value Data Selection for Visual Instruction Tuning: Conclusion

 \section{Conclusion}

-In this work, we focused on the redundancy issue within a mixture of visual instruction datasets that have been widely used for fine-tuning MLLMs.
-Through our empirical studies, we found that a significant redundancy exists in the mixed visual instruction datasets, with varying redundancy degrees across different task instructions.
-To eliminate redundancy, we designed a novel method namely TIVE, which first estimates data value on both instance-level and task-level, then determines the instruction task proportion and selects representative instances to compose a smaller visual instruction subset for training.
-Experimental results indicated that, with the help of our data selection method, using only about 7.5\% data can achieve comparable performance as the full-data fine-tuned model across seven benchmarks, even surpassing it on four of the benchmarks.
+In this work, we focus on the redundancy issue within a mixture of visual instruction datasets that have been widely used for fine-tuning LVLMs.
+Through our empirical studies, we find that a significant redundancy exists in the mixed visual instruction datasets, with varying redundancy degrees across different task instructions.
+To eliminate redundancy, we design a novel method namely TIVE, which first estimates data value based on instance influence and task difficulty, then determines the instruction task proportion and selects representative instances to compose a smaller visual instruction subset for training.
+Experimental results indicate that, with the help of our data selection method, using only about 15\% data can achieve comparable performance as the full-data fine-tuned model across eight benchmarks, even surpassing it on some of the benchmarks.